bTudose/bTudose.github.io/README.md

 Due to [small world network](https://en.wikipedia.org/wiki/Small-world_network) effect, where a signfiant part of network elements are neighbors of one another, spreading of a disease can happen faster in small to medium communites.
 This post is entirely based on [network-based diffusion analysis](https://en.wikipedia.org/wiki/Network-based_diffusion_analysis) which is a quantifier for transmision / diffusion of a behaviour into a social network.

-The analysis was made using Python and open source libaries (detailed below)
+The analysis was made using Python and open source libaries (detailed below). **The post is aimed to show benefits of social distancing (from a statistical point of view)**

 ### !!Disclaimer!!
 This is not a medical article.
 Analysis is made entirely using statistical and probabilistic modelling and may not reflect the truly evolution of the disease.